FelixdelasPozas/MultiAlarm/readme.md

 * [Logitech Gaming SDK](https://www.logitechg.com/es-es/developers)

 # Install
-MultiAlarm is available for Windows 7 onwards.
+MultiAlarm is available for Windows 10 onwards.
 You can download the latest installer from the [releases page](https://github.com/FelixdelasPozas/MultiAlarm/releases).
 Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

+The last version compatible with windows 7 and 8 is version 1.2.0, you can download it from [here](https://github.com/FelixdelasPozas/MultiAlarm/releases/tag/1.2.0).

 # Screenshots
 Main dialog with the alarm list.
 Each alarm has buttons to start, pause, delete and reconfigure it.
 Clock alarms can't be paused, stopped or reconfigured.